git-afsantos/haros/README.md

 python setup.py install
 ```

-After installation, you should be able to run the command `haros` in your terminal
+After installation, you should be able to run the command `haros` in your terminal.
-from anywhere.

 ### Requirements